 Confirmation ceremony in the Utne church

-Confirmation is a deeply rooted Norwegian tradition.
+Confirmation is a rooted deeply in the Norwegian tradition.
 It is like a coming of age rite seen in many cultures irrespective of religion, time and place.
-In Norway it is a basically a religious act, confirming the baptism, and a public statement that the person being confirmated is still part of God’s realm.
+In Norway it is basically a religious act, confirming the baptism.
+It is also a public statement that the youngster is still part of God’s realm.

-Most Norwegians are still Christian, in a way, and they are still getting confirmed at the age of 14-15.
+Many Norwegians are Christian, in a way, and they are still getting their confirmation at the age of 14-15.
 Traditionally this is a big day in the family, for relatives and for the society at large.

-We had the pleasure of witnessing a group of youngsters ready to be confirmed at the Utne church.
-They were walking in a procession, lead by the priest, to the church where the congregation and visiting relatives where awaiting.
+We had the pleasure to witness a group of youngsters ready to be confirmed at the Utne church.
+They walked in a procession, lead by the priest, to the church where the congregation and relatives waited.

-It also happens that Norwegian confirmations are an extravagant exhibition of Norwegian national costumes, not only customs.
-The “bunad” costumes we had seen on models in the museum were wrapped around live people, primarily women.
+Norwegian confirmations are an extravagant exhibition of Norwegian national costumes, not only customs.
+The “bunad” costumes we had seen on models in the museum were wrapped around living people, primarily women.
 It seemed that the recent “fashion” in Norway for males to wear traditional costumes had not quite caught on here at Utne.